Mitchell scores 27, Jazz rout short-handed Nets 118-88

 This matchup between Eastern and Western Conference contenders lost some luster when the Nets James Harden was scratched due to a sore neck.
 He joined teammates Kevin Durant (left hamstring strain) and Kyrie Irving (personal reasons) on the injured list.

-”We want to play against guys like KD, Kyrie, James Harden – that’s what competitiveness is . but we’re not gonna change how we play or our mindset because those guys aren’t in the game,” Mitchell said.

 Alize Johnson, who was signed to a 10-day contract on Monday, had a career-high 23 points and 15 rebounds.
-Timothe Luwawu-Cabarrot added 14 for Brooklyn.
+Timothé Luwawu-Cabarrot added 12 for Brooklyn.

-”That’s a great team.
-That’s the team with the best record in the league.
-We went out there severely undermanned.
-Most importantly, (our players) stuck together and played hard,” Brooklyn coach Steve Nash said.

 Mitchell made five 3-pointers in three quarters of action.
 He has increased his efficiency of late, averaging 32.5 points over his last four games.